alyanabar/introToOracleAndSQLDB/README.md

 # introToOracleAndSQLDB
-This document shares my understanding of Entity Relationship Diagrams and applying it to SQL.
+This document shares my understanding of Entity Relationship Diagrams and PHP where I apply it to SQL.
+Semester: Fall 2020 & Spring 2021